sebasgg28/Busfire-Analysis/README.md

-# Busfire-Analysis
+# Bushfire-Analysis
 Using R and advanced regression techniques to explore and predict bushfires from meteorological data.

 ## Introduction

-Forest fires has been an issue which causes many damages such as habitat, structure and life loses.
-In some area the animal’s ecosystem is not able to recover and the human loss tally a big number.
-An extract from Paulo Cortez and Anibal Morais from there paper: “A Data Mining Approach to Predict Forest Fires using Meteorological Data” (you can find it here http://www3.dsi.uminho.pt/pcortez/fires.pdf), give us a new perspective on how to predict forest fires.
-Using sensors, the tell variables such as temperature, wind, humidity and rain, models can be developed to determine which factor are critical to potentially avoid a fire.
-On this approach we will measure different models to see which one is more accurate.
+Forest fires have been an issue that causes many damages such as habitat, structure, and life losses.
+In some areas, the animal’s ecosystem is not able to recover, and the human loss tally a big number.
+An extract from Paulo Cortez and Anibal Morais from their paper: “A Data Mining Approach to Predict Forest Fires using Meteorological Data” (you can find it here http://www3.dsi.uminho.pt/pcortez/fires.pdf), give us a new perspective on how to predict forest fires.
+Using sensors, the tell variables such as temperature, wind, humidity, and rain, models can be developed to determine which factors are critical to potentially avoid a fire.
+On this approach, we will measure different models to see which one is more accurate.

 ## Libraries